rezer-bleede/jobs-analyzer/README.md

    npm install
    ```

-2. Provide the Cloudflare R2 JSON endpoint via an environment variable before starting the development server or
+2. (Optional) Provide the Cloudflare R2 JSON endpoint via an environment variable before starting the development server
-   running the production build:
+   or running the production build:

    ```bash
    export VITE_JOBS_DATA_URL="https://<account-id>.r2.cloudflarestorage.com/me-data-jobs"
    ```

+   If the variable is omitted, the app automatically falls back to the bundled [`web/public/jobs.json`](web/public/jobs.json)
+   file which is CORS-free and safe for local development.

 3. Launch the local development server: